rhyzx/lt/README.md

 ### Nested path

-LT supports nested path like javascript, note that it will throw error if uppper level is an undefined value(null/undefined).
+LT supports nested path like javascript.
+Note that you cannot read property of null or undefined value.

 ```mustache
 this is {{path.to.value}}